 - a weak thumb or difficulty gripping

 These symptoms often start slowly and come and go.
 They're usually worse at night.

 How to treat carpal tunnel syndrome (CTS) yourself

-CTS sometimes clears up by itself in a few months, particularly if you have it because you're pregnant.
+CTS sometimes gets better by itself in a few months, particularly if you have it because you're pregnant.